 The Quaqua Look and Feel supports Apple's J2SE 1.4, J2SE 5 and J2SE 6 and SoyLatte J2SE 6 on Mac OS X 10.4 and 10.5.

-Altough Quaqua works J2SE 6, it provides limited support for features which go beyond J2SE 5.
+Altough Quaqua works with J2SE 6, it provides limited support for features which go beyond J2SE 5.

 The Quaqua native libraries support PowerPC and Intel Macs with 32-bits or 64-bit processors.
 Quaqua will work without these native libraries, but user experience degrades.